 COMMON BRAND NAME(S): Nuvaring

-Remove the ring after the 3rd week on the same day of the week and about the same time as you placed it.
-Put the used ring in the foil pouch and discard in the trash.
+After using the ring for 3 weeks, remove it on the same day of the week and about the same time that you placed it.
+Place the used ring back into the foil pouch and discard in the trash.
 Do not flush the used ring down a toilet.
-If you have pain/bleeding when trying to remove the ring, or if you cannot remove it, tell your doctor immediately.
-Rarely, the ring can become attached to the vagina.
-If this occurs, your doctor will need to remove the ring.
+If you have pain/bleeding when trying to remove the ring, or if you cannot remove it, tell your doctor right away.

 Additional NuvaRing Information